influxdata/influxdb/services/graphite/README.md

 ### Fields

-A field name can be specified by using the keyword _field_.
+A field key can be specified by using the keyword _field_.
 By default if no _field_ keyword is specified then the metric will be written to a field named _value_.

 When using the current default engine _BZ1_, it's recommended to use a single field per value for performance reasons.